MinasWang/final_project_phase1/README.md

 * to simulate the behavior of turtlebot of auto-navigation, please put the following three file in your catkin_ws/rharmony/rbx1/rbx1_nav/nodes/,

-  and make sure they have the access of read and wriet. run chmod a+x final_project.py talker.py clamArm_listener.py
+  and make sure they have the access of read and write. run command:
+       chmod a+x final_project.py talker.py clamArm_listener.py

 * run the following command to see the simulation: roslaunch rbx1_bringup fake_turtlebot.launch